Only1Marvis/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that creates a directory named my_first_directory in the /tmp/ directory.
 A script that move the file betty from /tmp/ to /tmp/my_first_directory.
 A script that delete the file betty.
+A script that delete the directory my_first_directory that is in the /tmp directory.